Safety should ALWAYS be the ultimate deal breaker!

 Any electrical product sold in Australia and New Zealand must be proven to be safe.
 This certificate is physical proof that the item you are buying is electrically safe, and that is why any item with SAA Approval in its description should be considered very highly compared to products that do not have this approval listed.

 Furthermore, other international approvals will not suffice; an electrical product sold in Australia must specifically be SAA Approved.
 According to SAA Approvals, “Australia has an independent requirement for Approval Certification.
 All declared electrical products must be covered by an Approval certificate and be marked in an appropriate way to show this.”
-Thus, if the product is approved by another country but not by Australian law, there is a strong chance it is not compliant to Australian safety standards, and therefore should be avoided.
+Thus, if the product is approved by another country but not by Australian law, it is strongly possible to be not compliant with SAA Standards Australia and should be avoided..

 Ultimately, all you need to do as an end-user is ask the important question; “does this product have SAA Approval?”
 If it does, you have found a winner!
 If it doesn’t, keep on looking.
 Safety should ALWAYS be the ultimate deal-breaker, and if you have to pay a few extra pennies to ensure you have a legally approved product, that is certainly well worth your money.